morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.markdown

   - "/lessons-learned-as-qa-lead-in-a-startup/amp/"
 ---

 _This article is the final part of a series about [joining a startup as a QA Lead]({{ site.baseurl }}/blog/joining-a-startup-as-qa-lead/).
-You can also read the previous part about [the first month as QA Lead in a startup]({{ site.baseurl }}/blog/first-month-as-qa-lead-in-a-startup/)._
+You can also read the previous part about [the first month as a QA Lead in a startup]({{ site.baseurl }}/blog/first-month-as-qa-lead-in-a-startup/)._

 * * *

-I've spent my first 30 days as QA Lead in a startup and I want to share with you 5 important lessons that I've learned so far.
+I've spent my first 30 days as a QA Lead in a startup and I want to share with you 5 important lessons that I've learned so far.

 Let's start.